DataDog/dd-sdk-android/docs/rum_getting_started.md

     }
     ```

-2. [Specify application details in Datadog UI][2] to generate a unique Datadog Application ID, and Client Token.
+2. [Specify application details in Datadog][2] to generate a unique Datadog application ID and client token.

 {{< img src="docs/images/screenshot_rum.png" alt="RUM Event hierarchy" style="width:50%;border:none" >}}

-To ensure safety of your data, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
-For more information about setting up a client token, see the [client token documentation][4]
+To ensure the safety of your data, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library, as they would be exposed client-side in the Android application APK byte code.
+For more information about setting up a client token, see the [Client Token documentation][4].

 3. Initialize the library with application context and start sending data: